 Festival-goers travel to Bonnaroo on Thursday, Friday, and Saturday, even after the events have already begun.
 Most of the 80,000+ attendees leave after the final concert, which means you could end up waiting hours before reaching a gas station.
 Although it may take time to get your gas tank filled upon arrival, it can save you hours in the long run.
 Plus, should an emergency require you to leave early, you don’t have to worry about immediately stopping to fill up your gas tank.

-Although certain states have legalized the recreational use of marijuana, Tennessee still recognizes it as an illegal, controlled substance.
+Although certain states have legalized drugs and the recreational use of marijuana, Tennessee still recognizes it as an illegal, controlled substance.
 If you are caught and charged with a marijuana-related offense at Bonnaroo, you could face up to 12 months in prison and a fine of up to $500.

 Local police officers increase their efforts in and around the festival, so it is important to be aware of your speed and your behavior.
 If you have a question concerning what is and isn’t legal in Tennessee, contact a local criminal defense lawyer.